Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Related work

 \subsection{2D-3D pose via lifting}

 Compared to 3D HPE, 2D HPE is a much more mature research area due to the large amount of available 2D annotations compared to 3D poses.
 Pre-extracting the 2D pose also help the lifting model to solely focus on estimating the 3D pose, limiting the influence of the surroundings.
 There exists a subfield of 2D-3D lifting that leverages temporal information to estimate the 3D pose.
-All of the methods in this category use a sequence of frames as input to predict the middle frame 3D pose, using temporal convolutions \cite{pavllo_cvpr19,yeh_nips19,liu_cvpr20}, or transformers \cite{zheng_iccv21,zhang_cvpr22,zhao_cvpr23,gong_cvpr23}.
+All of the methods in this category use a sequence of frames as input to predict the middle frame 3D pose, using temporal convolutions~\citep{pavllo_cvpr19,yeh_nips19,liu_cvpr20}, or transformers~\citep{zheng_iccv21,zhang_cvpr22,zhao_cvpr23,gong_cvpr23}.
 Despite their good performance, these methods are limited in real-world usages due to the costly processing of video input.

 Single-image approaches are more suitable for downstream tasks because of the real-time configuration, especially for image data captured in-the-wild.
 Single-image 2D-3D pose lifting often involves a neural network model to predict the most likely 3D correspondence given the estimated 2D pose.
-Prior work from \citet{martinez_iccv17} lays a baseline for the field by using a simple 2-layer ResNet architecture to predict a 3D pose from a single 2D input pose. \citet{chen_cvpr17} finds a closely matching 3D solution given a 2D input and a library of 3D poses.
-Some recent methods \citep{cai_iccv19,xu_cvpr20} utilize the natural connections of human skeletons via GCN to improve the estimations.
+Prior work from~\citet{martinez_iccv17} lays a baseline for the field by using a simple 2-layer ResNet architecture to predict a 3D pose from a single 2D input pose. \citet{chen_cvpr17} finds a closely matching 3D solution given a 2D input and a library of 3D poses.
+Some recent methods~\citep{cai_iccv19,xu_cvpr20} utilize the natural connections of human skeletons via GCN to improve the estimations.
 A limitation of the mentioned approaches is their prediction of a single, most likely 3D pose, which can be over-confidently incorrect for challenging scenarios.
 In contrast, our proposed method estimates a distribution of possible 3D poses, fully capturing the uncertainty of the predictions.